JokerQyou/maupassant-hugo/README.md

 - The only constraint is that each menu's `identifier` field must be unique.
 - `weight` field is used to sort menu entries, it must be an integer.
 Menu entries are sorted in ascending order.

+There are two internal taxonomy page you can use: `/tags/` and `/categories/`, each will list all terms and all posts containing each term.

 ## Archive list

 To enable the archive list page (located at `/archives/`), you need to create `archives.md` file inside your site's `content` folder.
 Fill this file with following content: